khulnasoft/integrations-core/docs/proposals/checks_as_wheels.md

 ## Problem

-At the moment, the Agent package contains all the checks marked as "core" and officially maintained by Datadog, available at https://github.com/KhulnaSoft/integrations-core.
+At the moment, the Agent package contains all the checks marked as "core" and officially maintained by Khulnasoft, available at https://github.com/KhulnaSoft/integrations-core.
 After being decoupled from the Agent, a check can now be installed as a separate package and picked up by the Agent at runtime, taking precedence over the one shipped with the agent package.